PurpleSec/CrossPost/README.md

 sure the `read:accounts` and `read:statuses` permissions are selected.

 Save the `Client key`, `Client secret` and `Your access token` values.

+### BlueSky

+BlueSky's API is pretty simple, you'll just need a username and password.
+It's recommended to not your your actual password, but create an App Password via Settings->App Passwords->Add App Password.
+This will prevent breakage if you change your password or enabled 2-factor _(When BlueSky can do that finally)_ and can be revoked if needed.

 ## Configuration